SumitSharma0106/Kafka/README.md

 How to process message in Kafka Producer:
-1. Navigate to bin/windows folder in Kakfa directory and run the below command in CMD, it will provide a console to type as message kafka-console-producer.bat --topic topic-example --bootstrap-server localhost:9092
+1. Navigate to bin/windows folder in Kakfa directory and run the below command in CMD, it will provide a console to type as message: kafka-console-producer.bat --topic topic-example --bootstrap-server localhost:9092
 > Hello World